JuliaControl/ModelPredictiveControl.jl/docs/src/manual/linmpc.md

 soft constraints on output predictions ``\mathbf{ŷ}`` to ensure feasibility, and a [`SteadyKalmanFilter`](@ref) to estimate the plant states[^1].
 An attentive reader will also notice that the Kalman filter estimates two additional states compared to the plant model.
-These are the integrators for the unmeasured plant disturbances, and they are automatically added to the model outputs by default if feasible (see [`SteadyKalmanFilter`](@ref) for details).
+These are the integrating states for the unmeasured plant disturbances, and they are automatically added to the model outputs by default if feasible (see [`SteadyKalmanFilter`](@ref) for details).

 [^1]: We could have use an [`InternalModel`](@ref) structure with